mongodb/specifications/source/retryable-reads/tests/README.rst

     - ``arguments``: Optional, the names and values of arguments.

-    - ``result``: The return value from the operation, if any.
+    - ``result``: Optional.
+The return value from the operation, if any.
 This field may be a scalar (e.g. in the case of a count), a single document, or an array of documents in the case of a multi-document read.
 If the operation is expected to return an error, the ``result`` is a single document that has one or more of the following fields:
       - ``error``: Optional.
 If ``true``, the test should expect an error or exception.